apache/couchdb/share/doc/src/api/database/misc.rst

                          - :mimetype:`text/plain; charset=utf-8`
   :>json array missing: List of missed revisions for specified document :>json array possible_ancestors: List of revisions that *may be* ancestors
-    for specified document and his current revision in requested database
+    for specified document and its current revision in requested database
   :code 200: Request completed successfully
   :code 400: Invalid database name or JSON payload